QaysAlnajjad/AWS-EKS-Observability-Stack/README.md

 ---

-## 🧠 What This Repository Demonstrates

-This repository still reflects:

-- Initial design of monitoring systems on Kubernetes
-- Understanding of Prometheus and Alertmanager setup
-- Early-stage architecture decisions

-It serves as a baseline that highlights the evolution toward a more production-ready system.

----

-## 📚 Learning Value

-Keeping this repository public helps illustrate:

-- Architectural evolution
-- Trade-offs between traditional and GitOps approaches
-- Practical progression toward better system design

----

-## 👤 Author

-Maintained by Qays Alnajjad

----

-## 📌 Final Note

-If you're reviewing this project:

-👉 Reviewers are encouraged to evaluate the newer repositories first.

-This repository is intentionally preserved to show the transition from a basic setup to a **scalable, production-ready GitOps architecture**

----

-# 📚 Legacy Documentation
+## 📚 Legacy Documentation

 The content below is the original implementation and is kept for reference only.
-It does NOT represent the current recommended architecture.
+It does **not** represent the current recommended architecture.

+Reviewers are encouraged to evaluate the newer repositories first.

 ## Overview